ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/04-23-trees.md

 Normally, the size of a node in the B-tree is chosen to fill a disk block of the particular file system, so a typical B-tree implementation has an order of 100 or more.
-This means that we can reduce the number of disk accesses, by loading a full B-tree node from the (slow-ish) disk to the (much faster) internal memory.
+This means that we can reduce the number of disk accesses, by loading a full B-tree node from the (slow) disk to the (much faster) internal memory.

 B-trees of high order are very shallow.
 For example, assume we have a B-tree with a height of only four